RyuZinOh/weather-checker/README.md

 If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
 Contributions are welcome!

+### NOTE

+dynamic map is added but isnt connected to any of the component, u may combine and pull request, i can combine, this will benifit both of us :), untile then completed

 ---